 GET SWEATY BUT DON'T STAY SWEATY

 The hot, damp vaginal environments created by having sweat sessions while wearing tight synthetic activewear are like a nightclub for the yeasts that cause vaginal itches and infections.
 They’ll have the time of their lives in there.

 So, in the summer months when you’re hitting the gym or going for a run, there are a load of options: opt for airier shorts and cotton undies, shower right away after your workout instead of heading straight to brunch, or, if space or time is tight, just change your underwear afterwards and do the big change at home.
 A good rule of thumb is: “I treat my V how I like to treat me”.

 GET PROBIOTICS FOR YOUR V

 Sometimes things can get a little out of hand though, and your naturally occurring bacteria could do with a back up.
-Which is why we made Queen V. The premium probiotics in Queen V have been studied for all sorts of benefits, not in the least for their ability to reduce and prevent yeast infections like thrush and candida.
+Which is why we made V Good Probiotics (previously called Queen V).
+The premium probiotics in V Good have been studied for all sorts of benefits, not in the least for their ability to reduce and prevent yeast infections like thrush and candida.
 Taken daily they’ll not only make your vagina jump for joy, they’ll also help your digestion, and keep you pooping on the regular.
 You’re welcome.

 So, what do we do next?

 - Take a daily probiotic to be extra sure that you’re balancing out good bacteria with good ones.
-Queen V has bacterial strains that balance the microbiome and pH of the vagina.
+V Good Probiotics (previously called Queen V) has bacterial strains that balance the microbiome and pH of the vagina.